The mestiza muse

 The Science Behind Curly Hair Types

-There are many curl types, each with a unique structural behavior.
+There are many different types of curly hair, each with a unique structural behavior.
 The physical characteristics of human hair vary considerably among different racial groups.

 Caucasian, European, Afro, African-American, Latino, Hispanic, and Asian hair are the most commonly known groups of hair characterized.
 Their types are based on their different hair features.